bheadwhite1/antRunner/readme.md

-Search the project for "techuserDir" and replace the path with your local 44 path this project utilizes a few command line tools: apache ant, xmlTidy, xmlStarlet.
+Search the project for "techuserDir" and replace the path with your git skywest-techuser path.

+this project utilizes a few command line tools: apache ant, xmlTidy, xmlStarlet. (you'll need to have these downloaded and add the paths to your ENV variables to make their respective commands available on the cli.

 SET UP APACHE ANT:
 grab a binary: